 I have discussed in my previous blog post about (How do you smell dishonest sales associates and stores?)

 A store offers you a special deal today.
-It is very likely they will offer you the same deal the next day or next Friday therefore don’t rush! (unless it is a floor stock they want to get rid of it.)
+They will likely offer you the same deal the next day or next Friday, therefore, don’t rush! (unless it is a floor stock they want to get rid of it.)

 #5 Don’t rely on customer views for choosing your mattress

 Comfort is a very subjective matter.
 A reviewer that compliments how comfy the mattress is.

 Great that means the mattress is comfortable “For them”